apache/incubator-heron/website/content/docs/operators/configuration/config-intro.md

 ---
-title: Intro to Heron Configuration
+title: Intro to Heron Internal Configuration
 ---

-Heron can be configured at two levels:
+Heron internal configuration can be configured at two levels:

 1. **The system level** --- System-level configurations apply to the whole Heron cluster rather than to any specific component.
 2. **The component level** --- Component configurations apply only to a specific component.
-Currently it is static at any stage of the topology's [lifecycle](../../../concepts/topologies#topology-lifecycle), once the topology is deployed.
+These configurations are fixed at any stage of the topology's [lifecycle](../../../concepts/topologies#topology-lifecycle), once the topology is deployed.